irishdowd10/Doctor-Lookup/README.md

 ## Support and contact details

 If you have any issues or have questions, ideas, concerns, or contributions please contact the contributor through Github.
+Thanks!!

 ## Technologies Used